 Besides the use of small molecules for physical cross-linking, macromers such as anionic polysaccharides or proteins can also be used.
-Those include alginate [162], pectin [163], xanthan [164], or hyaluronan [165].
-However, the inhomogeneity of the resulting hydrogels is still an issue; advancements towards improving the homogeneous distribution of electrostatic forces have been achieved through acidification of the mixture in the vapor phase, for example by resorting to CHT and pectin [166].
-CHT-pectin hydrogels were optimized for 3D-printed scaffold production for regenerative medicine [167].
+Those include alginate [153], pectin [154], xanthan [155], or hyaluronan [156].
+However, the inhomogeneity of the resulting hydrogels is still an issue; advancements towards improving the homogeneous distribution of electrostatic forces have been achieved through acidification of the mixture in the vapor phase, for example by resorting to CHT and pectin [157].
+CHT-pectin hydrogels have been optimized for 3D-printed scaffold production for regenerative medicine [158].

-Proteins such as collagen and its hydrolyzed product gelatin [168] and elastin [169] have been blended with CHT for hydrogel production since they are particularly suited for tissue regeneration, fulfilling two fundamental requisites: favorable interactions with cells (i.e., adhesion) and cytocompatibility [170].
-However, proteins do not have a polyanionic character as featured by some polysaccharides, and different non-covalent interactions are brought into play in the hydrogel formation, resulting in limited mechanical properties and stability.
-Chemical cross-linking is then the most suitable strategy to obtain stable CHT-protein hydrogels.
+Proteins such as collagen and its hydrolyzed product gelatin [159], and elastin [160] have been blended with CHT for hydrogel production since they are particularly suited for tissue regeneration, fulfilling two fundamental requisites: favorable interactions with cells (i.e. adhesion) and cytocompatibility [161].
+However, proteins do not have a polyanionic character as featured by some polysaccharides, and different non-covalent interactions are brought into play in the hydrogels formation, resulting in limited mechanical properties and stability.
+Chemical cross-linking is then the best strategy to obtain stable CHT-protein hydrogels.

 Physical cross-linked hydrogels may comprise a blend of CHT and other natural macromers.
-However, synthetic macromers have also been used [140].
-Synthetic macromers offer several advantages, including better control over chemical structure and composition, improvement and tailoring of the mechanical properties, and stability against chemical or metabolic degradation.
-The chemical nature/functionalities of the macromers influences the interactions with biological systems.
-Cell adhesion is hampered by highly hydrophobic materials with low surface energy, that are unable to establish interactions with cell membrane proteins [171].
-Likewise, extremely hydrophilic materials are highly hydrated inhibiting cell adhesion [172].
+However, synthetic macromers have been also used [131].
+Synthetic macromers offer several advantages, including a better control over chemical structure and composition, improvement and tailoring of the mechanical properties, and stability against chemical or metabolic degradation.
+The chemical nature/functionalities of the macromers influences the biological interactions.
+Cell adhesion is hampered by highly hydrophobic materials with low surface energy, unable to establish interactions with cell membrane proteins [162].
+Likewise, extremely hydrophilic materials are highly hydrated inhibiting cell adhesion [163].